 Both the Freehold Award Plan and Rife Award Plan contain provisions relating to the treatment of Performance Awards and Restricted Awards in the event of the termination of the Management Agreement that provide all Performance Awards and Restricted Awards, whether granted under the Freehold Award Plan or the Rife Award Plan, would survive a termination of the Management Agreement and be paid out in accordance with their terms provided that the holder of such awards continues to provide services to either Rife or Freehold.
-Alternatively, the Board or the Rife Board of Directors can offer employees the opportunity to convert or exchange their Performance Awards and Restricted Awards of the entity that they are not staying with following the termination of the Management Agreement.
+Alternatively, the Board or the Rife Board of Directors can offer employees the opportunity to convert or exchange their Performance Awards and Restricted Awards of the entity that they are not staying with following the termination of the Management Agreement for Performance Awards and Restricted Awards of the entity that they are staying with following the termination of the Management Agreement.